corona-warn-app/cwa-verification-server/docs/architecture-overview.md

 2. If the number of created teleTANs is above 80% of the treshold log a specific warning message
 3. If the number of created teleTANs is above the treshold return http 429

-### Use Case Allow to use component in an internal only XOR external only mode
+### Use Case Allow component to be used in an internal only XOR external only mode
-ToDo
+Based on configuration the component must be able to switch between an internal and external mode.
+External mode means that only the designated public available endpoints of the API are active and the internal ones (create teleTAN, verify TAN) are not active.

 ##	API
 The API is REST based and the description below, is detailed by the implementation.
 The API endpoint provides a swagger definition.
 The API does not support versioning as part of the URI.